carbon-language/carbon-lang/docs/project/principles/principle-interoperability.md

 ## Principle

-Our goal is not merely for Carbon to be a good language in general, but for it to be a good choice as the target of large-scale tool-assisted migration from C++ specifically.
+Our goal is not merely for Carbon to be a good language in general, but for it to be specifically a good choice as the target of large-scale tool-assisted migration from C++.
 A large migration can never be atomic, so high-fidelity and high-performance interoperability between C++ and Carbon will have to be part of the migration strategy.
 It must be possible to rewrite a C++ library as Carbon without having to rewrite its dependencies or its clients, and a mixed